ksred/go-monitor/README.md

 3. Update `go-monitor.yml.sample` to include the configuration options desired.

-4. Copy config to `/usr/local/etc/go-monitor.yml`.
+4. Rename config to `go-monitor.yml`.

 5. `bash install.sh` will build the program and add it as a service.